 Amount of Hazardous Materials Destroyed or Treated: This alternative does not employ remedial actions to treat soil COCs.

-Degree of Expected Reductions in Toxicity, Mobility or Volume through Treatment: Capping the Selected Area will reduce mobility and excavation and off-Site disposal will reduce volume and toxicity.
+Degree of Expected Reductions in Toxicity, Mobility or Volume through Treatment: Capping the Selected Area and the GWNWR Wilderness Area will reduce mobility and excavation and off-Site disposal will reduce volume and toxicity.
 The contaminated soil in the APCs will be remediated through one or more of the following options: 1) excavated and consolidated under the Selected Area cap, which will reduce mobility, toxicity, and volume of COCs in areas outside the Selected Area, 2) capped, which will reduce mobility, and/or 3) excavated and then disposed of off-Site, which will reduce volume and toxicity of the COCs.
-As a result, Alternative 3 is ranked excellent for this criterion.
+The waste material in the Surface Debris Area will also be consolidated on the Selected Area prior to capping.
+However, approximately 90 acres of landfill waste will not be capped allowing for the potential mobility of contaminants remaining in the waste located in this area.
+As a result, Alternative 3 is ranked low for this criterion.

 Degree to which Treatment is Irreversible: This alternative does not employ remedial actions to treat soil COCs.